devops329/devops/instruction/observability/observability.md

 - **Errors**: How many failures are happening.
 - **Saturation**: How much capacity is left in the system.

-Each of the signals contributes a different aspect of overall healthiness of the system.
+Each of the signals indicates a different aspect of overall healthiness of the system.
 For example, you could be responding quickly to requests, but also generating lots of errors, or reaching saturation of the network bandwidth.
-Errors may be high, but they are low in relation to the percentage of traffic.
+Errors may be high in number, but low in relation to the percentage of traffic.

 ### Correct interpretation

 It is also important to get the correct calculation of each signal.
 Often times percentages are more important than raw values as was demonstrated with the previous mention of high error rates.
-Other times raw numbers are more important than percentages.
+At other times, raw numbers are more important than percentages.
 For example, you may only have .0001% of authentication requests failing, but when 10,000 of those are from the same IP address you had better pay attention.

 Latency numbers can be especially misleading.
-An average latency of 10 ms looks good, but if the 99th percentile is 30000 my you may have a serious problem.
+An average latency of 10 ms looks good, but if the 99th percentile is 30000 ms you may have a serious problem.

 ### Immutability

-The record an observability tools creates must be immutable, or in other words, it cannot be altered or deleted.
+The record an observability tool creates must be immutable, or in other words, it cannot be altered or deleted.
 This is critical both for security and auditing reasons.
-If an attacker can cover their tracks by simply altering the logs they will remain undetected in the system.
+If an attacker can cover their tracks by simply altering the logs, they will remain undetected in the system.

 ### Performance

 It is important that there is not a significant lag between when an event happens and when it is recorded by an observability tool.
 A few seconds is fine, but if that turns into minutes or hours then the value of the tool is greatly diminished.

 Consider the situation where your website latency has significantly increased.
 If you don't know about it until an hour later, your customers are not going to be happy.
-Likewise after you have triaged the problem and deployed a solution, you would need to wait an hour before you know what the impact of the modification was.
+Likewise, after you have discovered the problem and deployed a solution, you would need to wait an hour before you know what the impact of the modification was.

 ### Elasticity